masives/sanity-to-wordpress/readme.md

 # How the script works

-1. Download wordpress media (images,thumbnails) as we will need to download them to new CMS.
+1. Download Wordpress media (images,thumbnails) as we will need to download them to new CMS.
 2. Download users
 3. Download categories
 4. Download blogposts that will: